junkim0/fridge-yoloopencv/README.md

 - Visual indicators for person detection and fridge state
 - Saves processed video with annotations

+## Development Journey

+This project went through two main approaches for detecting fridge state:

+### Current Version: Person Proximity Detection
+The current version uses a more reliable approach based on person proximity:
+- Detects when a person stays near the fridge for 1 second
+- Assumes fridge is opened when person remains in the area
+- Closes when person leaves
+- More reliable as it's based on actual human interaction
+- Eliminates false positives from lighting changes

+### Previous Version: Brightness-Based Detection
+The previous version (available in `old_versions/fridge_monitor_brightness.py`) used a different approach:
+- Monitored brightness changes in the fridge area
+- Assumed fridge was opened when brightness changed significantly
+- Included real-time brightness visualization
+- Had issues with:
+  - False positives from ambient lighting changes
+  - Missed detections when lighting change was gradual
+  - Inconsistent behavior in different lighting conditions
+  - Multiple state toggles during a single open/close action

 ## Requirements

 - Python 3.x